joeblew99/gu/docs/ComponentsAndViews.md

 - The Components

-The two main components within our example is the `StatItem` and the `Dashboard`, where the `StatItem` defines the individual items and their representation for the page.
+The two main components within our example is the `StatItem` and the `Dashboard`, where the `StatItem` defines the stat items to be displayed on the dashboard and their representation for the page.
 Each distinctively embeds the `guviews.Reactive` interface and assigns the `guviews.NewReactive()` value in their `New` functions.
 This ensures both are reactive and can be listened to for changes.
 But one difference is the `Dashboard` binds to the `StatItem` it has and this is an excellent example on how other `Renderables` can listen to each other.

 ```go